Affordable housing: Definitions

-Median multiple approaches
+Median house price to income ratio

 The median multiple indicator, recommended by the World Bank and the United Nations, rates affordability of housing by dividing the median house price by gross (before tax) annual median household income).

 A common measure of community-wide affordability is the number of homes that a household with a certain percentage of median income can afford.
 For example, in a perfectly balanced housing market, the median household (the wealthier half of households) could officially afford the median housing option, while those poorer than the median income could not afford the median home.
 50% affordability for the median home indicates a balanced market.

 Some countries look at those living in relative poverty, which is usually defined as making less than 60% of the median household income.
 In their policy reports, they consider the presence or absence of housing for people making 60% of the median income.

 Housing costs as percentage of gross income

 Determining housing affordability is complex and the commonly used housing-expenditure-to-income-ratio tool has been challenged.
 In the United States and Canada, a commonly accepted guideline for housing affordability is a housing cost, including utilities, that does not exceed 30% of a household's gross income.
 Some definitions include maintenance costs as part of housing costs.
 Canada, for example, switched to a 25% rule from a 20% rule in the 1950s.
 In the 1980s this was replaced by a 30% rule.
 India uses a 40% rule.
+Some ways to achieve these ratios are to live with roommates and split rent or to have a cheap lease-by-room agreement.

+Using this model, for example, researchers determine that in 2022, about half of renters in the United States paid less than 30% of their monthly income on rent and utilities, and about a quarter paid between 30% and 50%, and about a quarter paid more than 50%.

+The OECD Affordable Housing Database estimates the percentage of housing related expenses including rent, imputed rent, energy, water and maintenance costs as percentage of household final consumption expenditure for 2024 by country: